Starting and Registering New Student Orgs

 - Electronic Version of the Organization’s Constitution to upload;

-- Electronic (scanned) version of the Officer and Advisor Affirmation Form to upload, signed by the President (for 2015-16) and Advisor.
+- Electronic (scanned) version of the Officer and Adviser Affirmation Form to upload, signed by the incoming President, Treasurer, and Advisor.
 The form can be scanned in Sarratt 207 if needed.

 - Electronic (scanned) version of the Center Number Creation Form to upload in order to have an on campus account for organization financial transactions.
 The form can be scanned in Sarratt 207 if needed.